 The benefits of IoT in education are endless.
 Smart technology could reduce the need for pencil and paper, helping classrooms go green and cut down on waste.
 Plus, there are benefits for school administrators.

 Wearable badges equipped with RFID chips allow students to scan into doors secured with smart locks — an ideal way to improve school safety.
 Plus, they can track student movement.
-GPS devices in school buses keep parents updated on their kids’ locations, even when they’ve left for the day.
+GPS devices in school buses keep parents updated on their kids’ locations as they’re transported to different activities, even when they’ve left for the day.
 Schools can also use this data to optimize bus routes or reduce the distance students need to walk to their stop.

 How IoT Might Reshape Teaching Theory